hekaldama/bing/README.txt

   $ rake newb

-This task will install any missing dependencies, run the tests/specs, and generate the RDoc.
+This task will install any missing dependencies, run the tests, and generate the RDoc.

 == LICENSE:

 (The MIT License)

-Copyright (c) 2011 FIX
+Copyright (c) 2011 Adam Avilla

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the